abnamrocoesd/neo4j-data-migrations/README.md

 # API usage

-It is possible to programmaticaly use the migration library by means of dependency injection.
+It is possible to programmatically use the migration library by means of dependency injection.
 An example:

 ```
-import Migrate from 'neo4j-data-migration';
+import Migrate from 'neo4j-data-migrations';

 Migrate.configure(__dirname);
 Migrate.all(); // Migrate all apps at once.